Uniformity of quadratic points: Non-degeneracy

 The notion of non-degeneracy first appeared in the work of Habegger \cite{Habegger}.
-Here we take the definition from \cite[Definition 1.5]{DGH21}.
-For an abelian scheme $\calA\rightarrow S$ over $\bar\QQ$ and a smooth point $s\in S(\CC)$, there is an analytic neighborhood $\Delta$ of $s$ and a so-called Betti map
+Here we take the definition from \cite[Definition B.4]{DGH21}.
+We say an irreducible dominant-over-$S$ closed subvariety $\calX$ is \emph{non-degenerate} if the generic Betti rank of $\calX^{\text{red}}$ is equal to $2\dim \calX$, where $\dim\calX$ is the dimension of $\calX$ as a scheme.